🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table below gives information about the key characteristics of visitors to New Zealand for the month of September in 2012 and 2016.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The table below describes the proportion of smokers in males and females (between the age of 15 and 20) in Britain.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

+The table gives information about the water use in three sectors in six countries.
+Summarise theinformation by selecting and reporting the main features, and make comparisons where relevant.

-The table below gives information about the key characteristics of visitors to New Zealand for the month of September in 2012 and 2016.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The table gives information about the water use in three sectors in six countries.
+Summarise theinformation by selecting and reporting the main features, and make comparisons where relevant.

-The tables below provide information about the consumption and production of potatoes in five parts of the world in 2006.
+Task 1: The table below gives the information about the amount of tax collected (as % of GDP) in five countries for 4 years between 1975 and 2005.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The chart below shows the percentage of households owning different types of technology in a country in 1995 and 2005.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All